Updated April 2026

 Does motorhome insurance cover contents?

-Most comprehensive policies include $5,000 - $15,000 in contents cover for personal belongings inside the motorhome.
+Most comprehensive policies include $5,000 to $15,000 in contents cover for personal belongings inside the motorhome.
 High-value items may need to be specified separately.
 Check your PDS for exact limits.

 Are awnings and annexes covered?

 Most comprehensive policies cover attached awnings, annexes, and fixed accessories.
-Portable accessories like solar panels, satellite dishes, and bike racks are often covered too if declared.
+Portable accessories like solar panels, satellite dishes, and bike racks are often covered too if declared on the policy.

 Can I live full-time in my motorhome and be insured?

 Some insurers cover full-time living, but not all.
-This may be classed differently and affect premiums.
+This may be classed differently from recreational use and can affect your premiums.
 Always declare your intended usage when getting quotes.

 Does my insurance cover rental use?